 Skip to content

-Generating and Adding SSH Keys for GitHub Actions Deployment
+Generating and Adding SSH Keys for Deployment with GitHub Actions

-To set up SSH keys for your deployment, follow these steps.
-You will generate a new SSH key pair, add the public key to your remote server, and add the private key to your GitHub repository secrets.
+You’ll generate a new SSH key pair, add the public key to your remote server, and add the private key to your GitHub repository secrets.
+Follow these steps to securely configure your deployment process.

 Step 1: Generate SSH Key Pair

-1. Open a Terminal: Open a terminal on your local machine.
+1. Open a Terminal: Open a terminal on your local machine (Linux, macOS, or Windows with Git Bash/WSL).

 bash